MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_08_EnableAzureADMultiFactorAuthentication.md

 **Note** - At this point one of two things will happen.
 You should get a message that you need to set up Authenticator app and register for MFA.
 Follow the prompts to complete using your personal phone.
 NOTE - there is a chance that you might get a login failure message with several options on how to proceed.
 Select the **Try Again** option in this case.

-You can see that because of the Conditional Access rule we created for Delia, MFA is reguired to launch Office 365 home page.
+You can see that because of the Conditional Access rule we created for Delia, MFA is required to launch Office 365 home page.

 ### Exercise 2 - Configure MFA to be required for login